 Here are five of the best ways to spot a CV bluff.

-Many employers expect an exaggeration or two on a CV, but being able to spot an outright lie can be crucial to hiring the right candidate or getting a dud employee.
-Below are top tips on how to spot a CV lie.
+Many employers expect an exaggeration or two on a CV, but being able to spot an outright lie can be crucial to hiring the right candidate or a spoofer.
+Below are a few tips on how to spot a lie on a CV.

 The most obvious way to check if a candidate is bluffing on his or her CV is to go online and have a look around.
 A glance at someone’s social media profile can be very revealing, but your search shouldn’t be limited to Facebook.
 If they claim to have worked for a particular company, do their connections on their LinkedIn page reflect this?
 Furthermore, do the details on their CV match with what they have on their LinkedIn page?
 Likewise, a candidate might claim to hold a particular position in their current company, but a visit to that company’s website’s ‘Meet the team’ page may reveal something entirely different.